 Conclusion

-Anchovies are a product where the difference in quality between ranges is particularly clear.
-A 00 Cantabrian anchovy fillet, matured for more than a year and hand-filleted, offers a tasting experience that is on another level compared to an industrial anchovy.
+Anchovies are a product where the quality difference between ranges is especially clear.
+A Cantabrian 00 anchovy fillet, aged for more than a year and hand-filleted, offers a taste experience that is on another level compared to an industrial anchovy.

-That said, Carrefour offers a generous assortment that covers all needs: from economical anchovies for cooking to recognized Cantabrian brands for tapas.
+That said, Carrefour offers a generous assortment that covers all needs: from economical anchovies for cooking to renowned Cantabrian brands for tapas.
 Its strength lies in variety, accessibility, and frequent promotions.

-Gourmet specialists provide what large distributors cannot: access to limited series, exceptionally sized selections, and artisan canneries that do not produce for the mass market.
+Gourmet specialists provide what large distributors cannot: access to limited series, exceptional caliber selections, and artisanal canneries that do not produce for the mass market.

-Our recommendation: keep supermarket anchovies in the pantry for everyday use (cooking, snacking) and reserve specialist ones for when you want to enjoy an anchovy as a dish in itself.
+Our recommendation: keep supermarket anchovies in the pantry for everyday use (cooking, snacking) and reserve specialist anchovies for when you want to enjoy them as a dish in themselves.
 Both options have their place in a well-stocked kitchen.

 Informative comparison based on public data.
 Prices and availability may vary.